-Additionally, as EPA (Eicosapentaenoic acid) is an effective, natural supplement, the need for drug therapy, and the potential for associated side effects, is also reduced.
+Additionally, as EPA (Eicosapentaenoic acid) is an effective, natural supplement, the need for drug therapy and the potential for associated side effects, is also reduced.

-The use of fish oil supplements rich in EPA has been a traditional remedy for joint pain in man for decades, and according to Dr Martin Owen, an expert in canine OA, can be of equal benefit to our canine companions.
+The use of fish oil supplements rich in EPA has been a traditional remedy for joint pain in man for decades and according to Dr Martin Owen, an expert in canine OA, can be of equal benefit to our canine companions.

 “Convincing evidence from clinical studies in dogs is now emerging that clearly demonstrates clinical benefits of EPA for the management of canine osteoarthritis,” said Dr Owen.

-Liz Smith, 54-year-old chiropodist from Glasgow, has suffered OA for almost 4 years.
+Liz Smith, a 54-year-old chiropodist from Glasgow, has suffered OA for almost 4 years.
 Her six-year-old Scottie, Hector, also suffers from OA.
 Liz agrees that awareness of this condition is limited.

 “When the vet first diagnosed Hector’s arthritis I was in shock.
 I didn’t even know dogs suffered from this disease.
 My second thought was, oh my poor baby, because I could instantly relate to the pain he must have been feeling,” said Liz.